Pound for pound king Canelo Alvarez is one of the most ambitious fighters on the planet, leading to wonders whether he will end up at heavyweight.

 He believes he can set the example for other fighters to follow and look to claim all the belts to secure his legacy.

-It’s something that motivates him and his trainer, Eddy Reynoso, to strive to break records and set new goals.
+It motivates him and his trainer, Eddy Reynoso, to strive to break records and set new goals.

 “I respect all fighters.
-I respect the challenger that’s in front of me right now.
+I appreciate the challenger that’s in front of me right now.
 But I know he’s a strong fighter.
 I know he has a lot of tools.
 I have the same mentality.
 I’m trying to do my job, and I’m trying to make history.

 Opponent Yildirim, who is a mere distraction at this point, hopes to end Canelo’s run.